pyscaffold/pyscaffold/CONTRIBUTING.rst

 all the tags.
 You can also try to remove all the egg files or the complete egg folder, i.e., ``.eggs``, as well as the ``*.egg-info`` folders in the ``src`` folder or potentially in the root of your project.
-Afterwards run ``python setup.py egg_info --egg-base .`` again.

 ..